NuGet/docs.microsoft.com-nuget/docs/create-packages/creating-a-package-dotnet-cli.md

 For .NET Core and .NET Standard projects that use the [SDK-style format](../resources/check-project-format.md), and any other SDK-style projects, NuGet uses information in the project file directly to create a package.
 For detailed steps, see [Create .NET Standard Packages with dotnet CLI](../quickstart/create-and-publish-a-package-using-the-dotnet-cli.md), [Create .NET Standard Packages with Visual Studio](../quickstart/create-and-publish-a-package-using-visual-studio.md) or [NuGet pack and restore as MSBuild targets](../reference/msbuild-targets.md).

 `msbuild -t:pack` is functionality equivalent to `dotnet pack`.
 To build with MSBuild, the concepts are the same as described in this article, but the command line commands are slightly different.
+Similarly, with a non-SDK-style project and `<PackageReference>`, you can use `msbuild /t:pack`.
+In these scenarios, you need to add the NuGet.Build.Tasks.Pack package to their dependencies.

 > [!IMPORTANT]
 > This topic applies to [SDK-style](../resources/check-project-format.md) projects, typically .NET Core and .NET Standard projects.